Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Introduction

-Gradient-based optimization techniques are widely used to solve seismic amplitude-variation-with-offset inverse problems \citep{gholami2018constrained, luo2020joint, huang2021directional, wang2022pre, ahmed2023frequency, wang2023three, correa2025rock, wu2025prestack, ahmed2025reservoir} due to their computational efficiency and scalability, especially when dealing with large datasets and high-dimensional model spaces.
+Gradient-based optimization techniques are widely used to solve seismic amplitude-variation-with-offset inverse problems \citep{luo2020joint, huang2021directional, wang2022pre, ahmed2022constrained, ahmed2023frequency, wang2023three, correa2025rock, wu2025prestack} due to their computational efficiency and scalability, especially when dealing with large datasets and high-dimensional model spaces.
 When compared with nonlinear global optimization, gradient-informed methods require much fewer iterations to minimize the mismatch between observed and modeled seismic responses.
 The gradient provides the steepest descent direction, allowing fast convergence toward a local minimum.
-However, these methods require the computation of the sensitivity matrix or Jacobian, which links model properties such as P-wave velocity, S-wave velocity, and density to changes in seismic amplitude. \citet{gholami2018constrained} proposed a nonlinear AVO inversion method that uses the local gradient-based framework and updates the model using a combination of Levenberg and split Bregman optimization schemes.
-They computed the gradients of the objective function using a linearized approximation of the nonlinear forward operator, which improves computational efficiency but may reduce accuracy in scenarios involving wide-angle data or strong impedance contrasts. \citet{luo2020joint2} adopted a gradient-based AVO inversion technique using the difference-of-convex algorithm combined with proximal operators and a fast iterative shrinkage-thresholding algorithm.
-This method uses subgradients, and soft-thresholding typically results in slower convergence when dealing with large or ill-posed inverse problems compared to more advanced optimization methods. \citet{huang2021directional} uses Fréchet derivative to compute the gradients of the objective function and applies the split Bregman algorithm \citep{GoldsteinOsher2009} to minimize the regularized data misfit. \citet{zhi2016amplitude} derived the Jacobian matrix from the exact Zoeppritz equations for elastic property inversion, while \citet{correa2025rock} computed the Jacobian based on the linearized Aki and Richards approximation, integrated with rock physics models for the inversion of petrophysical properties.
-Both studies used the Levenberg-Marquardt algorithm to solve the corresponding nonlinear inverse problems. \citet{wu2025prestack} performed pre-stack inversion using a well-controlled AVO operator, where gradients of the objective function are computed analytically based on a reformulated forward model, and the inversion is solved using projected gradient descent (PGD) and iterative weighted least squares (IRLS).
-However, this method heavily relies on well-controlled AVO operators and requires an orthogonal experimental design to optimize multiple regularization factors.
+However, these methods require the computation of the sensitivity matrix or Jacobian, which links model properties such as P-wave velocity, S-wave velocity, and density to changes in seismic amplitude. \citet{gholami2018constrained} proposed a nonlinear Zoeppritz-based AVO inversion method that combines Levenberg and split Bregman optimization, using exact forward modeling and a linearized Jacobian approximation. \citet{luo2020joint2} adopted a gradient-based AVO inversion technique using the difference-of-convex algorithm combined with proximal operators and a fast iterative shrinkage-thresholding algorithm.
+This method uses subgradients, and soft-thresholding typically results in slower convergence when dealing with large or ill-posed inverse problems compared to more advanced optimization methods. \citet{huang2021directional} uses Fréchet derivative to compute the gradients of the objective function and applies the split Bregman algorithm \citep{GoldsteinOsher2009} to minimize the regularized data misfit. \citet{correa2025rock} computed the Jacobian based on the linearized Aki and Richards approximation, integrated with rock physics models for the inversion of petrophysical properties, and used the Levenberg-Marquardt algorithm to solve the corresponding nonlinear inverse problems. \citet{wu2025prestack} performed pre-stack inversion using a well-controlled AVO operator, where gradients of the objective function are computed analytically based on a reformulated forward model, and the inversion is solved using projected gradient descent (PGD) and iterative weighted least squares (IRLS).
+However, this method heavily relies on well-controlled AVO operators and requires an orthogonal experimental design to optimize multiple regularization factors. \citet{ahmed2022constrained} proposed a non-linear seismic AVO inversion method that employs the adjoint state method for efficient gradient computation of P-wave velocity, S-wave velocity, and density.
+These adjoint-state-based gradients are further extended by \citet{ahmed2024constrained, ahmed2024viscoelastic} to account for reservoir dynamic changes, i.e., saturation and pressure gradients, by integrating with elastic and viscoelastic rock physics models.
+Their approach combines a convolutional forward model with a linearized approximation of the Zoeppritz equation, which inherently limits its accuracy in cases involving strong elastic contrasts, wide-angle reflections, or highly nonlinear seismic responses.